Will you wait longer to load a webpage while surfing the internet?

 Why is Page Speed Important?

-Increases Bounce Rate– A high bounce rate will cause your visitors to leave quickly.
+Increases Bounce Rate– A high bounce rate will cause visitors to leave quickly.

-Reduces conversions – When you have a low page speed, it will increase bounces because customers cannot load and view the pages they want quickly enough, causing them to leave without action.
+Reduces conversions – A low page speed will increase bounces because customers cannot load and view the pages they want quickly enough, causing them to leave without action.

-Decreases Ranking in Search Engines – A slow website will have a hard time ranking in the search engines.
+Decreases Ranking in Search Engines – A slow website will have difficulty ranking in the search engines.

 Diminished User Experience– A slow-loading website reduces customer engagement by providing a terrible user experience and ultimately declines conversions.